miquels/actix-web-ssl-test/README.md

 However, it appears that HTTP/2 is quite a bit slower than HTTP/1.1, which is unexpected since a design goal of HTTP/2 is to be faster than HTTP1.1.

-Also, `ab` (apachebench) performance is disappointing.
-I think it renegotiates something TLS related for every request.
-As `curl` does not do this, it must be something `ab`-specific.
+Testing with `ab` (apachebench) gives some weird results.
+The performance is quite disappointing.
+This is because `ab` still uses HTTP/1.0.
+The `-k` command line switch makes it send the `Connection: keep-alive` header, but `actix-web` ignores that header and bases keep-alive only on the HTTP version (<= 1.0: off, >= 1.1: on).
-Might be worth figuring out what, to see if any real-world clients show the same behaviour.
+The code has been fixed now to force `actix-web` to use a keep-alive connection even on HTTP/1.0 if there is a `Connection: keep-alive` header.

-## Performance testing using `ab`
+## Performance testing using `ab` before the actix-web keep-alive fix.

 ### `ab` plaintext HTTP/1.1
 ```